Entanglement Scaling in Quantum Advantage Benchmarks

 A quantum process is hence a space-time diagram codified by a triple of natural numbers $l \times m \times g$ where we assume $n = l\cdot m$ qubits enumerate the nodes of a rectangular lattice $Q$ and $g$ is the gate-depth of circuits acting on $Q$.
 As will be seen, the variation over all circuits of depth at most $g$ acting on an $l \times m$ qubit grid lifts to a state-space.
 Here the edges of $Q$ connect $2(\sqrt{n}-1)\sqrt{n}$ horizontal (otherwise vertical) nearest neighbor pairs---where $\sqrt{n}$ will be deformed later as to deviate from a perfect square and hence capture the rectangular structure of certain contemporary quantum information processors (see \ref{appendix:grid}).
 We will fix a canonical basis found from iterating all possible binary values of the qubits positioned on the nodes of $Q$, which is given by the complex linear extension of the domain $\{0,1\}^l\times \{0,1\}^m$.

 This assignment lifts the internal legs of $Q$ to linear operators between external (qubit) nodes and hence fully defines our state-space.
 Indeed, the grid structure induces a dichotomy between tensors of (i) valence (3,1) and (ii) valence (4,1) where the first is of type $\mathbb{C}_\chi^{\otimes 3} \rightarrow \mathbb{C}_2$ and the second is $\mathbb{C}_\chi^{\otimes 4} \rightarrow \mathbb{C}_2$.
 The parameter $\chi$ will be defined later as the internal bond dimension.
 We note that the minimum edge cut bipartitioning $n$ qubits into two halves is $mincut(Q) = \sqrt{n}$, which will become a quantity of significance.
+A graphical example for the induced PEPS from a grid is shown in Fig. \ref{fig:grid-peps}.

 Rank is the Schmidt number (the number of non-zero singular values) across any of the bipartitions into $\lceil n/2 \rceil$ qubits on a grid.
 Rank provides an upper-bound on the bipartite entanglement that a quantum state can support---as will be seen, a rank-$k$ state has at most $\log_2(k)$ ebits of entanglement.
 This provides an entanglement coarse-graining which we use to quantify circuits.